Ahm15275097/Traceball/README.md

 User Stories

-- As a
+- () As a player I would like to see the the canvas and the 2 squares
+- () As a player I would like to see my square move to the location I have chosen
+- () As a player I would like to see the enemy piece move towards the game piece
+- () As a player I would like the game to stop once the 2 squares come into contact
-- As a player I would like to be able to see my score on the screen.
-Also when the game is over I would like to see a highscore list, so that I can improve on my own score or try to beat people who played before me.
+- () As a player I would like to be able to see my score on the screen
+- () As a player I would like to see a highscore list

 How We Addressed The Requirements